Trismegiste/you-are-not-solid-when/ISP/README.md

 }
 ```

-Much better.
+Since SplFixedArray inherits from Iterator, we "segregate" its type-hint to the
+minimum interface.

 If you have big interface, you know there is something wrong
 with your design.

 If you can't break your interface, then you might have some problem with SRP.